-- Collection, transporting, handling and processing blood specimens for analysis - Recognizing the importance of specimen collection in the overall patient care system - Relating the anatomy and physiology of body systems and anatomic terminology to the major areas of the clinical laboratory, and to general pathologic conditions associated with body systems - Identifying and selecting equipment, supplies and additives used in blood collection - Recognizing factors that affect specimen collection procedures and test results, and taking appropriate actions within predetermined limits, when applicable - Recognizing and adhering to infection control and safety policies and procedures - Monitoring quality control within predetermined limits - Recognizing the various components of health care delivery system - Recognizing the responsibilities of other laboratory and health care personnel and interacting with them with respect for their jobs and patient care - Demonstrating professional conduct, stress management, interpersonal and communication skills with patients, peers and other health care personnel and with the public - Demonstrating an understanding of requisitioning and legal implications of their work environment - Applying basic principles in learning new techniques and procedures - Recognizing and acting upon individual needs for continuing education as a function of growth and maintenance of professional competencies
+- Collection, transporting, handling and processing blood specimens for analysis - Recognizing the importance of specimen collection in the overall patient care system - Relating the anatomy and physiology of body systems and anatomic terminology to the major areas of the clinical laboratory, and to general pathologic conditions associated with body systems - Identifying and selecting equipment, supplies and additives used in blood collection - Recognizing factors that affect specimen collection procedures and test results, and taking appropriate actions within predetermined limits, when applicable - Recognizing and adhering to infection control and safety policies and procedures - Monitoring quality control within predetermined limits - Recognizing the various components of health care delivery system - Recognizing the responsibilities of other laboratory and health care personnel and interacting with them with respect for their jobs and patient care - Demonstrating professional conduct, stress management, interpersonal and communication skills with patients, peers and other health care personnel and with the public - Demonstrating an understanding of requisitioning and legal implications of their work environment - Applying basic principles in learning new techniques and procedures - Recognizing and acting upon individual needs for continuing education as a function of growth and maintenance of professional competencies reference laboratories, and insurance companies.

-Although most phlebotomy positions are in hospital laboratories or clinics, employment may also be found in veterinary laboratories, doctors' offices, health departments, reference laboratories, and insurance companies.
 Depending on the workplace, the phlebotomist may have flexible work hours.
 The phlebotomist should expect to spend the majority of the workday on their feet.
 Although the work environment may not be stressful, the patients whom the phlebotomist works with, may often be anxious or difficult.